nixps/cfapp/README.md

     # prints the help text
     cfapp

+    # creates a default project.cfapp file in the current directory
+    cfapp app init

     # installs a remote application
-    cfapp --install /path/to/the/application/
+    cfapp app upload /path/to/the/application/

+    # shows the help of the 'app upload' command
+    cfapp app upload --help

     # downloads a remote application
-    cfapp --download /path/to/the/download/location/
+    cfapp app download /path/to/the/download/location/

 By default cfapp will not overwrite files or workflows in the remote Cloudflow or on the local filesystem.
 You can override this behavior with the --overwrite option:

     # overwrite existing files and workflows on the remote Cloudflow
-    cfapp --install /path/to/the/application/ --overwrite
+    cfapp app upload /path/to/the/application/ --overwrite